 The betaine HCL supplement is a natural stomach acidifier made from betaine, an alkaloid found in foods, such as beetroot.
-It’s designed to compensate for the decline in gastric acidity typically seen after the age of 50.
-It provides benefits for digestion, nutrient absorption and the prevention of gastrointestinal infections.
+It is designed to compensate for the decline in gastric acidity typically seen after the age of 50.
+It provides benefits for digestion, nutrient absorption, and the prevention of gastrointestinal infections.
 The supplement is enzymatically stabilized to ensure it remains effective over time.

 What Is a Hydrochloric Acid Supplement?

 Betaine HCL increases hydrochloric acid levels in the stomach.
 These acids are required to aid proper digestion and assimilate nutrients from food.
 When the body has the appropriate amount of hydrochloric acid, digestion operates normally and the body can absorb both amino acids and proteins.